liferay/liferay-docs/develop/tutorials/articles/110-portlets/05-mvc-portlet-creation.markdown

     }

-In this action method, the `ActionRequest` object is used to retrieve two pieces of information that are needed to call the `addGuestbook` action, which is the point of the method.
+In this action method, the `ActionRequest` object is used to retrieve two pieces of information that are needed to call the `addGuestbook` service, which is the point of the method.
 If successful, the `SessionMessages` object is used to store a success message.
 If an exception is thrown, it's caught, and the appropriate `SessionErrors` object is used to store the exception message.
 Note the call to the `setRenderParameter` method on the `ActionResponse`.
 This is used to render the `edit_guestbook.jsp` if a guestbook could not be added, by setting the `mvcPath` parameter.
+This parameter is a convention in Liferay's `MVCPortlet` framework that denotes the next view that should be displayed to the user.

 ### Render Logic